Does this test have other names?

 What is this test?

 This test measures the levels of sodium in your blood.
-Sodium is an element necessary for your body's cells to work correctly.
+Sodium is an element needed for your body's cells to work correctly.
 You can get the sodium you need through your diet.
-Sodium helps make sure that your nerves and muscles can work properly.
+Sodium helps make sure that your nerves and muscles can work as they should.
 Sodium is also important because it helps maintain the correct balance of fluids in your body, so that you don't have too much water.
 The kidneys help keep sodium at a healthy level.
 It's easy to take in too much sodium through your diet.
 When your body has too much sodium, your kidneys can't remove enough of it and sodium collects in your bloodstream.
 This can lead to high blood pressure, which can cause other problems.

 Too much sodium in the blood is a condition called hypernatremia.
 Too little sodium in the blood is a condition called hyponatremia.
 Hypernatremia can occur when you lose too many fluids, often from sweating too much, vomiting, or diarrhea.
 Hyponatremia can occur when you drink large amounts of water or if you have problems with the kidneys that prevent water from passing through the body normally.